Black M: Alpha... (since 2020)

 At the end of 2019, Black M announced the return of Sexion d'Assaut for 2020, with both a major tour and another album promised to follow.

 On the 27th of December 2020, the day of his birthday, Black M insulted, among others, Gims and Kev Adams, shocking fans on Twitter where the insults were published.
 He also criticized Sexion d'Assaut, whose return was planned with a concert the same year.
 It was later found that he was posting these posts as "Black Shady", his hateful alter ego, to announce his return.
 On the same day he released the song "Black Shady Pt.
 4", accompanied by a clip, which followed "Black Shady Pt.
 1 and 2", published as solo songs on the Sexion d'Assaut albums and "Black Shady Pt.3", published on his first album Les yeux plus gros que le monde in 2014.
 At the end of the clip, he announced the release of an Extended play, Alpha, for March 2021.
 The release was then postponed until 21 May 2021.
 In the meantime, he released other extracts from his album, such as "N.S.E.G." and "À la tienne".

 Black M has been regularly featured in the educational song competition, "Manie Musicale" and won in 2017 with his song, "Sur ma route" and in 2018 with, “Je suis chez moi”.

 Personal life

-Since 2009, Black M has shared his life with Léa Djadja, image consultant and professional makeup artist whom he met on the set of the first "Wati bon son" clip of Sexion d'Assaut.
+Since 2009, Black M has been married to Léa Djadja, image consultant and professional makeup artist, whom he met on the set of the first "Wati bon son" clip of Sexion d'Assaut.
 Together they have a son, Isaac, who was born on 13 March 2012.
 On 28 July 2020, the couple announced that they were expecting their second child.
 Léa gave birth to a daughter on 20 September 2020.